Felix3322/PotPlayer_Chatgpt_Translate/readme.md

 # ChatGPT Subtitle Translation Plugin for PotPlayer

-This plugin integrates OpenAI's ChatGPT API (or any model with the same API calling method) into PotPlayer for accurate and context-aware subtitle translation.
-Unlike traditional translation tools, this approach considers context, idioms, and cultural nuances, making it the ideal solution for translating subtitles.
+This plugin integrates OpenAI's ChatGPT API (or any model with the same API calling method) into PotPlayer for accurate subtitle translation.
+Unlike traditional translation tools, this approach considers idioms and cultural nuances, making it the ideal solution for translating subtitles.

 ---